clapfoot/warapi/README.md

 Dynamic map data includes map icons that could change over the lifecycle of a map.
 This includes static bases and static base build sites.

-Team-specific data for and forward bases are excluded.
+Team-specific data and forward bases are excluded.

 _This data may update every 3 seconds._